-Now, in lease, there is a expression 'demise' which needs to be carefully understood.
-For example, if land is take on lease and lessee puts-up a temporary structure of tents and carries on his circus business.
-Lessee is liable to pay rent (for land) whether the circus is running or the tent-structures (God forbid) get destroyed in a fire accident.
+Now, in lease, there is an expression 'demise' which needs to be carefully understood.
+For example, if land is taken on lease and the lessee puts-up a temporary structure of tents and carries on his circus business, the lessee is liable to pay rent (for land) whether the circus is running or the tent-structures (God forbid) get destroyed in a fire accident.

 This is because the 'demise' here is the land which continues to remain in the possession the lessee who may re-erect the tent-structures and restart the circus or terminate the lease and vacate the land.
 There is no third scenario possible and lease rentals will continue to accrue.
-Contrasted with another example, where the tent-structures are taken on lease from the landowner.
-And if this tent-structure were to be destroyed by a fire accident, there is no rent payable as the demise here is 'tent-structures'.
+Contrasted with another example, where the tent-structures are taken on lease from the landowner and if this tent-structure were to be destroyed by a fire accident, there is no rent payable as the demise here is 'tent-structures'.
 When there is no demise, there can be no tenancy and hence no lease rental payable.

-In the case of land taken on lease (and building put-up by lessee), inquiry is required into the 'demise' in respect of which premium and or rentals paid and then examine if the credit restriction is attracted or not.
+In the case of land taken on lease (and building put-up by lessee), inquiry is required into the 'demise' in respect of which premium and or rentals are paid and then examine if the credit restriction is attracted or not.
 When parties contract in such a manner so as to themselves treat the land as being distinct from the building thereon, the 'demise' is the 'land alone' and not the 'land and building'.
-So, the question that arises is whether the building is where business is carried on or is the land where business is carried on.
-When these two - land and building thereon - have once been accepted as separate and distinct, their uses must also be gone into.
-And by these tests, building is where business is carried on and GST paid on lease rental for building is not restricted.
+The question that arises is whether the building is where business is carried on or it is the land where the business is carried on.
+When these two, land and building thereon, have once been accepted as separate and distinct, their uses must also be gone into.
+And by these tests, building is where business is carried on lease rental for building is not restricted.
 But land is where the building is put-up and lease rental for land is to put-up (during the years of construction) and retain it there (for the remainder of the lease tenure).
-Having said that land is the demise and it is separate from the building put-up on that land.
-Then, end-use of land and end-use of building most retain their separate identities and then stand the test of credit restriction under this clause.
+Having said that, land is the demise and it is separate from the building put-up on that land.
+Then, the end-use of land and end-use of building retain their separate identities and then stand the test of credit restriction under this clause.

-Relatively simpler issues have been hotly contested in GST and this question is farreaching and is riddled with forceful arguments.
-Reference may be had to decision of Hon'ble Orissa High Court in the case of Safari Retreats Private Limited v.
-CC-CGST in W.P.
-(C) No. 20463 of 2018 vide order dated April 17 2019 has allowed input tax credit in respect of GST paid on construction of immovable property that is meant for further lease by the owners.
-As this these are the views of the Hon'ble HC, in the absence of contradictory decisions of any other jurisdictional HC or SC, this decision will continue have force.
-Care must be taken while relying on this decision as credit 'availed even if not utilized' would attract interest at 24 per cent in GST.
-Considered decisions may be taken by as the quantum of credit may be quite large and so will be the consequences.
+Relatively simpler issues have been hotly contested in GST and this question is farreaching and is not without forceful arguments.
+Reference may be made to the decision of the Orissa High Court in the case of Safari Retreats Private Limited v.
+CC-CGST [WP(C) No. 20463 of 2018 vide Order dated April 17, 2019] where input tax credit has been allowed in respect of GST paid on construction of immovable property that is meant for further lease by the owners.
+As these are the views of the High Court, in the absence of contradictory decisions of any other jurisdictional High Court or from SC, this decision will continue to have force.
+Care must be taken while relying on this decision as credit 'availed even if not utilized' would attract interest at 24 per cent under GST.
+Considered decision may have to be taken as the quantum of credit may be quite large and so will be the consequences.